A log pile

 How to Store Firewood

-The first rule to storing firewood is that it should be kept away from the space you want to start your fire.
-Many people are tempted to keep the logs they have next to a fireplace out of convenience but it risks igniting the firewood outside of the designated space and can be dangerous.
-You should never keep it inside too; the reason for this is that all sorts of insects live inside the wood when it has been cut and the last thing you want is to introduce those bugs to your house.
+One of the most common mistakes when learning how to store firewood is keeping large quantities inside the home for convenience.
+Many people are tempted to keep the logs they have next to a fireplace out of convenience, but this risks igniting the firewood outside of the designated space and can be dangerous.
+You should never keep it inside too; the reason for this is that all sorts of insects live inside the wood when it has been cut, and the last thing you want is to introduce those bugs to your house.

 The aforementioned issue is primarily related to unseasoned wood; if you plan to season the wood yourself, you’ll need a dry but airy space to remove the moisture from the logs, a process which can take up to 2 years depending on the species of wood.
 Rotate the logs regularly so those not getting enough air can have a chance to get some.